MegaFoxardin/RandMegan/README.md

 # This returns 2 to the power of 10, which is 1024
 ```

-There is another thing to note: Let's say for example, you make a mistake in your code, by generating a random number.
+There is another thing to note: For example, you make a mistake in your code, by generating a random number.
 For example:
 ```
 ...
 C = intRandom(20, 10)